UAE SEO Guide

 The UAE is the 2nd most important online market in the GCC.
-Due to the high GDP per capita of 43,000 USD per year and the culture of shopping the UAE is an ideal target for your online marketing efforts.
-The UAE is unique in that is both the center of much of the business that is done in the Arab world while at the same time being a country with more expats than locals living within its borders.
-It has a population of just under 10 million people.
+Due to the high GDP per capita of 44,315 USD per year and the culture of shopping the UAE is an ideal target for your online marketing efforts.
+The UAE is unique in that it is the center of much of the business that is done in the Arab world while at the same time being a country with more ex-pats than locals living within its borders.
+It has a population of just over 10 million people.

 How the UAE is different from other Arab countries online

-- A large percent of the population speaks English
+- A large percentage of the population speaks English

-- There are more ecommerce websites in the UAE than any other Arab country
+- There are more e-commerce websites in the UAE than in any other Arab country

-- The awareness of SEO and the competition is higher than other Arab countries in the UAE
+- The awareness of SEO and the competition is higher than in other Arab countries

 Keys to ranking in the United Arab Emirates

 Keyword research for the UAE will be similar to doing keyword research in other countries but there are few things to keep in mind.
 Don’t assume that all the keywords you target for another Arab country will be the same.
 The UAE has a unique culture and combined with the large number of expats it has you may find people search for your services or products using different keywords than in other countries.
 Depending on your target audience you may want to do your keyword research in Arabic or in English.
 Given the large amount of expats from India, you could specifically target this demographic by using keywords in Hindi.
 Make sure you take the time to do this correctly to begin with since selecting the wrong keywords can waste time and resources on keywords that won’t produce the desired results.